grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/03 DataDog.md

 excerpt: 'How to export metrics from k6 Cloud to DataDog'
 ---

-With this integration, you can export test result metrics from the k6 Cloud to [DataDog](https://www.datadoghq.com/).
-That allows querying, visualizing and correlating k6 metrics with other monitored metrics in Datadog.
+With this integration, you can export test-result metrics from the k6 Cloud to [DataDog](https://www.datadoghq.com/), where you can visualize and correlate k6 metrics with other monitored metrics.

 > ⭐️  &nbsp;[Cloud APM](/cloud/integrations/cloud-apm/) integrations are available on Pro and Enterprise plans, as well as the annual Team plan and Trial.

-## DataDog settings
+## Necessary DataDog settings

 To set up the integration on the k6 Cloud, you need the following DataDog settings:

 - API key
 - Application key

-Follow this [guide](https://docs.datadoghq.com/account_management/api-app-keys/) to get your API and application keys.
+To get your keys, follow the DataDog documentation: ["API and Application Keys"](https://docs.datadoghq.com/account_management/api-app-keys/).

 ### Supported Regions